Industrial and technological benefits

 Hotel Mortagne, Boucherville

-To learn more, visit the Symposium 2017 page on STIQ Website.
+To register, visit the Symposium 2017 page on STIQ Website.

 Canada Economic Development for Quebec Regions (CED) is responsible for implementing in Quebec the Industrial and Technological Benefits (ITB) Policy, administered by Innovation, Science and Economic Development Canada.
 This policy stems from the Defence procurement strategy (DPS).
 It applies to most major Crown projects for procuring equipment and services for the Canadian Armed Forces and the Canadian Coast Guard (valued at $100 million or more).